 To Milan and Rome with Amma (2007)

 THE PILLARS.

-The jewel of St. Peter’s is the grandiose dome by Michelangelo visible from all parts of the city.
-The dome is built on a drum which has a series of windows alternatively triangular and square, separated by columns.
-One can climb up to the dome by using the stairs or the elevator.
-Inside the basilica, we are suddenly in the vast coolness of the biggest Christian church.
+The jewel of St. Peter’s is the grandiose dome by Michelangelo, visible from all parts of the city.
+The dome is built on a drum with a series of windows, alternating triangular and square, separated by columns.
+One can climb to the dome by stairs or elevator.
+Inside the basilica, we are suddenly in the vast, cool interior of the largest Christian church.
 There are innumerable things to see.
-The most salient I can think of is the Pieta by Michaelangelo, sculpted by the genius when he was only in his twenties, and is the only work signed by the artist (see the photo below).
-In order to see more paintings, frescos and sculptures one has to go to the
+The most salient I can think of is the Pieta by Michelangelo, sculpted by the genius when he was only in his twenties, and it is the only work signed by the artist (see the photo below).
+In order to see more paintings, frescoes, and sculptures, one has to go to the

 PIETA BY MICHAEL ANGELO AND OTHERS SCULPTURES IN THE CHURCH.